bamboocreative/bamboocreative.github.io/_project/rocklin.md

 Working with a city requires balancing the needs of a multitude of different departments and offices.
 To help each one manage their own communications efforts with the new brand, a comprehensive visual and communications guidelines document was provided.
 This document also ensured alignment and consistency in the new brand's utilization.

+{% include project-image-full.html class="no-margin-top no-margin-bottom" image=page.image-5 %}

 # Outcomes
 {: .center }

-A renewed visual identity, adopted throughout the entire city.
-Would love to show sketches, if possible, and then show the logo in a lot of different contexts, including on trucks.
-A microsite, including video and photo production, to accompany a State of the City address and provide a lunching point for the new brand.
+- A renewed visual identity, adopted throughout the entire city.
+- A microsite, including video and photo production, to accompany a State of the City address and provide a lunching point for the new brand.
+- Brand Guidelines Document, with recommendations for proper brand usage and document templates.

+{% include project-image-full.html class="" image=page.image-6 %}

 {% include project-image-full.html class="no-margin-bottom no-margin-top" image=page.image-4 %}